 Published by Andy Burns

-Andy Burns is the Interactive Content Editor for SiriusXM Canada, and has been the Editor-In-Chief of the pop culture website Biff Bam Pop! since its inception in 2008.
-Andy's first book, Wrapped In Plastic: Twin Peaks, was published in 2015 by ECW Press.
-This Dark Chest of Wonders: 40 Years of Stephen King's The Stand was published by Cemetery Dance in 2018.
-2021 sees the publication of The Art and Making Of The Stand (Titan Books), the official companion to the Paramount+ Limited Series.
-Andy is also the co-host of Boone & Burns' Top 5 Podcast alongside filmmaker Josh Boone.
+Andy Burns is the Editorial Manager for SiriusXM Canada, and has been the Editor-In-Chief of the pop culture website Biff Bam Pop! since its inception in 2008.
+Andy's book, Wrapped In Plastic: Twin Peaks, was published in 2015 by ECW Press.
+His second, This Dark Chest of Wonders: 40 Years of Stephen King's The Stand, was published by Cemetery Dance in 2018 and was followed in 2021 by The Art and Making of The Stand, which chronicled the creation of the Paramount+/Amazon Prime series for Titan Books.
 View all posts by Andy Burns